NixOS/hydra/doc/manual/src/configuration.md

 This is configured by defining the `<ldap>` block in the configuration file.
-In this block it's possible to configure the authentication plugin in the `<config>` block, all options are directly passed to `Catalyst::Authentication
+In this block it's possible to configure the authentication plugin in the `<config>` block.
+All options are directly passed to `Catalyst::Authentication::Store::LDAP`.
-::Store::LDAP`.
 The documentation for the available settings can be found [here] (https://metacpan.org/pod/Catalyst::Authentication::Store::LDAP#CONFIGURATION-OPTIONS).

 Note that the bind password (if needed) should be supplied as an included file to